 The Essential Joe Budden Listening Guide: 15 Songs You Should Know

 Joe Budden is not your average Joe.
-Sure, young millennials know him as the elder curmudgeon who dukes it out with DJ Akademiks (and guests) as a host on the daily web series Everyday Struggle, but the New Jersey lyricist has been a hip-hop trailblazer for more than a decade.
+Sure, young millennials know him as the elder curmudgeon who used to duke it out with DJ Akademiks (and guests) as the former host on the daily web series Everyday Struggle, but the New Jersey lyricist has been a hip-hop trailblazer for more than a decade.
 He's built a cult following after becoming an early adopter of social media, video streaming platforms and reality TV.

 Still, it's his seemingly bitter views on today's crop of hip-hop artists that tends to stand out.
 And that's led to clashes, most recently with Migos, with whom he was famously involved in a verbal confrontation that nearly got physical at the BET Awards in June.
 Quavo reheated the beef on "Ice Tray," a track from Quality Control's new compilation project, Quality Control: Control the Streets Volume 1, which features Lil Yachty (another artist who's clashed with Joe).
 "If a nigga hatin', call him Joe Budden," Quavo raps.